Electronic Arts (NASDAQ:EA) Stock Rating Reaffirmed by Wedbush

-Electronic Arts (NASDAQ:EA – Get Free Report)‘s stock had its “outperform” rating reaffirmed by analysts at Wedbush in a research note issued to investors on Thursday, Benzinga reports.
-They presently have a $162.00 target price on the game software company’s stock.
-Wedbush’s price target indicates a potential upside of 27.69% from the company’s previous close.
+Electronic Arts (NASDAQ:EA – Get Free Report)‘s stock had its “outperform” rating reaffirmed by investment analysts at Wedbush in a research report issued to clients and investors on Wednesday, Benzinga reports.
+They presently have a $162.00 price target on the game software company’s stock.
+Wedbush’s target price would suggest a potential upside of 27.40% from the company’s current price.

-A number of other equities research analysts have also recently commented on the company.
-Benchmark reaffirmed a “buy” rating and set a $153.00 price objective on shares of Electronic Arts in a research note on Thursday, April 18th.
-UBS Group decreased their price objective on Electronic Arts from $146.00 to $143.00 and set a “neutral” rating for the company in a research note on Wednesday, March 27th.
-Roth Mkm decreased their price objective on Electronic Arts from $140.00 to $135.00 and set a “neutral” rating for the company in a research note on Wednesday.
-Oppenheimer reaffirmed an “outperform” rating and set a $150.00 price objective on shares of Electronic Arts in a research note on Tuesday, April 23rd.
-Finally, BMO Capital Markets started coverage on Electronic Arts in a research note on Tuesday, January 9th.
-They set an “outperform” rating and a $160.00 price objective for the company.
-Eight research analysts have rated the stock with a hold rating, ten have given a buy rating and one has given a strong buy rating to the stock.
-According to data from MarketBeat.com, the company has an average rating of “Moderate Buy” and a consensus target price of $146.72.
+Other equities research analysts have also issued research reports about the company.
+Roth Mkm dropped their target price on Electronic Arts from $140.00 to $135.00 and set a “neutral” rating on the stock in a research report on Wednesday, May 1st.
+Robert W. Baird cut their price objective on shares of Electronic Arts from $160.00 to $150.00 and set an “outperform” rating on the stock in a research note on Wednesday.
+UBS Group decreased their price objective on Electronic Arts from $146.00 to $143.00 and set a “neutral” rating for the company in a report on Wednesday, March 27th.
+Benchmark reaffirmed a “buy” rating and set a $153.00 target price on shares of Electronic Arts in a report on Thursday, April 18th.
+Finally, BMO Capital Markets assumed coverage on Electronic Arts in a report on Tuesday, January 9th.
+They issued an “outperform” rating and a $160.00 price target for the company.
+Eight investment analysts have rated the stock with a hold rating, ten have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock has an average rating of “Moderate Buy” and a consensus target price of $146.94.

-In related news, CEO Andrew Wilson sold 2,500 shares of the company’s stock in a transaction dated Monday, February 26th.
+In related news, CEO Andrew Wilson sold 2,500 shares of the firm’s stock in a transaction dated Monday, February 26th.
 The stock was sold at an average price of $142.39, for a total transaction of $355,975.00.
-Following the sale, the chief executive officer now owns 28,430 shares in the company, valued at $4,048,147.70.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-In other Electronic Arts news, insider Jacob J. Schatz sold 1,000 shares of the company’s stock in a transaction that occurred on Monday, April 15th.
-The stock was sold at an average price of $128.21, for a total value of $128,210.00.
-Following the sale, the insider now owns 18,426 shares in the company, valued at $2,362,397.46.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Also, CEO Andrew Wilson sold 2,500 shares of the company’s stock in a transaction that occurred on Monday, February 26th.
+Following the completion of the sale, the chief executive officer now directly owns 28,430 shares of the company’s stock, valued at approximately $4,048,147.70.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+In related news, CFO Stuart Canfield sold 1,500 shares of the business’s stock in a transaction on Tuesday, February 20th.
+The stock was sold at an average price of $140.26, for a total value of $210,390.00.
+Following the sale, the chief financial officer now owns 4,894 shares in the company, valued at approximately $686,432.44.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+Also, CEO Andrew Wilson sold 2,500 shares of the firm’s stock in a transaction dated Monday, February 26th.
 The shares were sold at an average price of $142.39, for a total value of $355,975.00.
-Following the completion of the sale, the chief executive officer now owns 28,430 shares in the company, valued at approximately $4,048,147.70.
+Following the transaction, the chief executive officer now owns 28,430 shares of the company’s stock, valued at $4,048,147.70.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 34,344 shares of company stock worth $4,729,531 over the last three months.
-Corporate insiders own 0.20% of the company’s stock.
+Over the last three months, insiders sold 32,272 shares of company stock worth $4,420,459.
+Company insiders own 0.20% of the company’s stock.

 Institutional Trading of Electronic Arts